amangautam015/hpsc/README.md

 Code : [montecarlo.cpp](https://github.com/amangautam015/hpsc/blob/master/montecarlo.cpp "trapezoidal")  :link:

 As number of steps are increased error in final result is reduced .
-But in contrast with Trapezoidal rul error is much higher
+But in contrast with Trapezoidal rule error is much higher

 A graph showing error Vs log(number of steps) is show below . <br>